Gloucester Train Station

 The vision is ambitious.
-It includes working with different partners for a new car park on land owned by the Ministry of Justice, a new entrance to the station on its south side (for the first time in its c150 year history), a new road entry and exit from the existing car park directly onto Metz Way, improvements to the forecourt, a better station facade and consideration of an over pass across the station to the Glos Royal Hospital (GRH), rather than the current grizzly underpass.
+It includes working with different partners for a new car park on land owned by the Ministry of Justice, a new entrance to the station on its south side (for the first time in its c150 year history), a new road entry and exit from the existing car park directly onto Metz Way, improvements to the forecourt, a better station facade and consideration of an upgrade to the current grizzly underpass from the station to the Glos Royal Hospital (GRH).

 The plan hinged on sorting the new car park on Great Western Road.
 This was complicated, needing a Ministry of Justice Courts and Tribunals Service (HMCTS) sale to the Gloucester City Council and onward lease to Great Western Railways, with secure clauses about what would happen if in the future GWR no longer had the operating franchise in Gloucester.
 There were epic arguments about the value of the land – let no-one imagine that the MoJ sells at bargain basement prices.
 Without agreement on this there would be no opening of the station on the south side, no ability to alter the parking arrangements on the forecourt, or reduce peak time traffic exiting the station: and the whole case of transport led growth and regeneration would have died on its feet.